tibbben/teaching.data.literacy/UM_DataManagementClass/Lessons/06/lesson.md

   - Two examples
     - the data worksheet (pretty self-explanatory)
     - the connection between the original question - the follow up question - the notes - the written statement
+      - likely that we will not use a questionaire (not recomended for this class)
+      - but follow the connection through the question, followup question, and written description
 3. The UM library experience (Angela 20 minutes)
 4. Discussion (20 minutes)
   - get them to focus on their particular adaptations